openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 getAbilityIcon(bundleName: string, abilityName: string, callback: AsyncCallback\<image.PixelMap>): void;

-Obtains the [PixelMap](js-apis-image.md) of the icon corresponding to a given bundle name and ability name.
+Obtains the [pixel map](js-apis-image.md) of the icon corresponding to a given bundle name and ability name.
 This API uses an asynchronous callback to return the result.

 **Required permissions**